dnmfarrell/jp/README.md

 N.B.
 Bash's test function does not support "greater-than-or-equal" or "less-than-or-equal" string comparisons.

 #### .match
 Pops the top stack item which should be a string containing an extended posix pattern.
-Pops the next item and compares them, pushing true/false onto the stack.
+Pops the next item (which should be a string or number) compares them, pushing true/false onto the stack.

-    jp '"5"' '"^[0-9]+$"' .match
+    jp 5 '"^[0-9]+$"' .match
     true

 ### Changing Data